-Charlie Pleas, III, 52-Senior Vice President and Controller, Customer Satisfaction Charlie Pleas, III, was elected Senior Vice President and Controller during 2007.
+Charlie Pleas, III, 51 - Senior Vice President and Controller, Customer Satisfaction

+Charlie Pleas, III, was elected Senior Vice President and Controller during 2007.
 Prior to that, he was Vice President and Controller since 2003.
 Previously, he was Vice President - Accounting since 2000, and Director of General Accounting since 1996.
 Prior to joining AutoZone, Mr. Pleas was a Division Controller with Fleming Companies, Inc. where he served in various capacities since 1988.
-Mr. Pleas is a member of the Board of Directors for Kirkland's Inc.
+Mr. Pleas is a member of the Board of Directors for Kirkland's, Inc., a specialty retailer of home décor and gifts.

-Albert Saltiel, 53-Senior Vice President - Marketing and E-Commerce, Customer Satisfaction Albert Saltiel was named Senior Vice President - Marketing and E-Commerce during October 2014.
+Albert Saltiel, 52 - Senior Vice President - Marketing and E-Commerce, Customer Satisfaction

+Albert Saltiel was named Senior Vice President - Marketing and E-Commerce during October 2014.
 Previously, he was elected Senior Vice President - Marketing since 2013.
 Prior to that, he was Chief Marketing Officer and a key member of the leadership team at Navistar International Corporation.
 Mr. Saltiel has also been with Sony Electronics as General Manager, Marketing, and Ford Motor Company where he held multiple marketing roles.

-Richard C. Smith, 53-Senior Vice President - Human Resources, Customer Satisfaction Richard C. Smith was elected Senior Vice President - Human Resources in December 2015.
+Richard C. Smith, 52 - Senior Vice President - Human Resources, Customer Satisfaction

+Richard C. Smith was elected Senior Vice President - Human Resources in December 2015.
 He has been an AutoZoner since 1985, previously holding the position of Vice President of Stores since 1997.
-Prior thereto, he served in various capacities within the Company.
+Prior thereto, he served in various capacities with the Company.

-Kristen C. Wright, 41-Senior Vice President - General Counsel & Secretary, Customer Satisfaction Kristen C. Wright was named Senior Vice President - General Counsel & Secretary effective January 2014.
-She previously held the title of Vice President - Assistant General Counsel & Assistant Secretary since January 2012.
+Kristen C. Wright, 40 - Senior Vice President - General Counsel & Secretary, Customer Satisfaction

+Kristen C. Wright was named Senior Vice President - General Counsel & Secretary effective January 2014.
+She previously held the title of Vice President - Assistant General Counsel & Assistant Secretary from January 2012 to January 2014.
 Before joining AutoZone, she was a partner with the law firm of Bass, Berry & Sims PLC.